-\begin{proof} Since $\Phi$ is the summation of smooth functions $f$, $H$ and the indicator function $g$ that is lower semicontinuous, it follows that $\Phi$ is a proper and lower semicontinuous function.
-To see that $\Phi$ is semi-algebraic, let us examine each term.
-Clearly, $f$ and $H$ are semi-algebraic because they are real-valued polynomials.
-Moreover, the indicator function of the semi-algebraic set $\{Y \,|\, \card(Y) \leq s\}$ is semi-algebraic, and the indicator function of the semi-algebraic set $\{Y \,|\, \rank(Y) \leq r\}$ is also semi-algebraic; see Examples 2 and 3 of~\cite{bolsabteb14}.
-Then, a finite sum of semi-algebraic functions is semi-algebraic, which concludes the proof. \end{proof}
+\begin{lemma} The objective function $\omega$ in~\eqref{eq.lcstd} satisfies the KL property. \end{lemma} \begin{proof} Since $\omega$ is the summation of smooth functions $f$, $h$ and the indicator function $g$ that is lower semicontinuous, it follows that $\omega$ is a proper and lower semicontinuous function.
+To show that it is a semi-algebraic function, we examine each term in $\omega$.
+Clearly, $f$ and $h$ are semi-algebraic because they are real-valued polynomials.
+Moreover, the indicator function of the semi-algebraic set $\{Y \,|\, \card(Y) \leq s\}$ is semi-algebraic, and the indicator function of the semi-algebraic set $\{Y \,|\, \rank(Y) \leq r\}$ is also semi-algebraic; see~\cite{bolsabteb14}.
+A finite sum of semi-algebraic functions is semi-algebraic.
+This completes the proof. \end{proof}

-The KL property of $\Phi$ established in Lemma~\ref{lem.kl} allows us to invoke the convergence results in~\cite{bolsabteb14}.